ccao-data/assessr/README.md

 ## Installation

-You can install the released version of assessR directly from GitLab by running the following R command after installing the `remotes` package:
+You can install the released version of `assessr` directly from GitLab by running the following R command after installing the `remotes`
+package:

 ``` r
 remotes::install_gitlab("ccao-data-science---modeling/packages/assessr")